-- a) Any acutely ill or injured breathing patient at the "scene of an emergency" requiring assisted ventilation shall be manually ventilated. - b) If any problems arise with mechanical ventilation, the patient shall be disconnected from the ventilator and manually ventilated. - c) The Optional Program will require a training program that meets or exceeds the "Chronic and Scene Ventilated Patient" curriculum and be approved by the operational program medical director.
+- Any acutely ill or injured breathing patient at the "scene of an emergency" requiring assisted ventilation shall be manually ventilated. - b) If any problems arise with mechanical ventilation, the patient shall be disconnected from the ventilator and manually ventilated. - c) The Optional Program will require a training program that meets or exceeds the "Chronic and Scene Ventilated Patient" curriculum and be approved by the operational program medical director.
 A copy of that training program shall be reviewed and be approved or disapproved by MIEMSS.

-OPTIONAL SUPPLEMENTAL PROGRAM WILDERNESS EMERGENCY MEDICAL SERVICES PROTOCOLS
+OPTIONAL SUPPLEMENTAL PROGRAM FREESTANDING MEDICAL FACILITY PROTOCOLS